mouachan/bbank-apps/README.md

 I add some parameters to simplify the integration :

-    - a lot of labels to easily manage the app
+    - labels to easily manage the app

     - source-secret to pull the source from github